Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/03_peak_calling_macs.md

 Transfer over the Excel file and look through the results as well.
 Note the q-value is denoted as -log10Q (for scaling).
 How would you convert this a standard q-value?

+---

-> **NOTE:** [SPP](http://www.nature.com.ezp-prod1.hul.harvard.edu/nbt/journal/v26/n12/full/nbt.1508.html) is also very commonly used for narrow peak calling.
-While we will not be going through the steps for this peak caller in this Session, we do have [a lesson on SPP](https://github.com/HPCBio/In-depth-NGS-Data-Analysis-Course/blob/may2017/sessionV/lessons/peak_calling_spp.md) that we encourage you to browse through if you are interested in learning more.
+> **NOTE:** [SPP](http://www.nature.com.ezp-prod1.hul.harvard.edu/nbt/journal/v26/n12/full/nbt.1508.html) is also commonly used for narrow peak calling.
+> While we will not be going through the steps for this peak caller in this Session, there is [a lesson on SPP](https://github.com/HPCBio/In-depth-NGS-Data-Analysis-Course/blob/HPCBio-Fall2017/sessionV/lessons/peak_calling_spp.md).
+We encourage you to browse through if you are interested in learning more; please let Chris know if you are interested in this, we can ask our collaborators at HSPH about getting the helper R script for that lesson.

 ***
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*